pradyumaann/Equity-Derivatives-Pricing-Model/README.md

 ### Note:
 - Ensure proper initialization of parameters (`spot`, `strike`, `maturity`, `risk_free_rate`, `volatility`, etc.) according to the specific option being priced.

-Feel free to customize and expand this README file further based on your specific needs or additional functionalities of your program.